podd0/42-cursus/libft_vector/README.md

 # Generate generic vectors
 This is a generic c++ like \<vector\>, made for 42 school.
-It's not a project, and it works gets added to libft.
+It's not a project, and it's designed to be added to libft.

 ## Requirements
 - python3